Technology of the New York City Subway: Air conditioning in stations

 The leader of MTA's construction department said in 2022 that it was not feasible to install air conditioning in most older stations.
 This is both because of the high power requirements for the air-cooling systems and because the presence of ventilation grates in older stations would reduce the efficiency of an air conditioning system.
 The Grand Central–42nd Street station is a major exception, since there is a large cooling plant for Grand Central Terminal immediately above the platforms that are air-conditioned; the plant was installed in 2000.
 According to The New York Times, it would cost $4.8 billion to install air-conditioning units in all other below-ground stations.
 In September 2023, the MTA began studying the feasibility of installing air conditioning in other stations.
 In 2025, as part of its attempts to protect the system against worsening global warming, the MTA began surveying the possibility of installing geothermal cooling systems in stations.
+The next year, the MTA began experimenting with a radiant cooling system, in which chilled water circulates through pipes to cool the surrounding air, at the East Broadway station.